RishiKrYML/CoPilotAssistedAppDevelopment/README.md

 https://user-images.githubusercontent.com/97149381/220023218-ef67a0b7-5dd5-41df-8bb7-77deddc465d4.mov

 Copilot can not only create new code but it can aslo refactor the old code.
-I the above example I tried the chage the completion handler and it was able to regenerate the whole function using the updated completion handler.
+In the above example I tried to change the completion handler and it was able to regenerate the whole function using the updated completion handler.

 # Copilot's pros and cons
 ## Advantages: